Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 These Birdhouse Plans Are for the Birds!

 Building birdhouses is a fun and relaxing hobby, and the results look great in the garden while providing the birds with shelter to raise their young.
 Basically a small six-sided box, birdhouses are easy to make and don't require a lot of time or expensive tools.
 They're also great projects for using bits of scrap wood, pieces of recycled lumber or inexpensive pine from a home center.

 The Three Unit Condo Birdhouse

 This interesting birdhouse is actually a combination of three small wooden birdhouses, built individually and then attached to each other to form the multi-unit condo.
-Each of the little wood birdhouses is a simple six sided box made from pine, though each is a slightly different size to fit neatly together into the condo arrangement.
-When stacked together, the different sized birdhouses gives the trio of wooden birdhouses a staggered look.
+Each of the little wood birdhouses is a simple six-sided box made from pine, though each is a slightly different size to fit neatly together into the condo arrangement.
+When stacked together, the different-sized birdhouses give the trio of wooden birdhouses a staggered look.

 The birdhouse trio is designed for smaller cavity-nesting birds such as chickadees and wrens.
 The birdhouse condo can be mounted to a tree, pole or small building (mine is mounted to the side of our backyard shed), or add an eye hook to suspend the birdhouse from a tree branch or mounting bracket.